GenSpectrum/LAPIS-SILO-e2e/README.md

     npm test
     ```

 This command will start up the Docker containers, execute all defined tests, and then shut down the containers.

+Note that failing tests can lead to Docker containers that remain running.
+You can stop these containers by running `npm run dockerDown`.

+Also, tests can be rerun without restarting all containers by calling `vitest` after `npm run dockerUp` directly.

 ## Configuration